Announcements

 Wand Movement: Single counter-clockwise loop

-Willpower: Low; determines the color of the light
+Willpower: Low; determines the colour of the light

 Concentration: Low; lighting up the top of your wand

-Since the magic for the Wand-Lighting Charm never leaves the tip of your wand, the flow of magical energy does not need to be consciously maintained.
+Since the magic for the Wand-Lighting Charm never leaves the tip of your wand, the flow of magical energy does not need to be consciously maintained (called ‘concentration’).
 However, please keep in mind that if you let go of your wand while this charm is in effect, the light will go out.
-Very advanced magical practitioners may still be able to see their wand, but this is not an easy task.
+Very advanced magical practitioners may still be able to maintain the light of their wand after letting go, but this is not an easy task.

-No text describing the Wand-Lighting Charm would be complete without its equally-simple counter, the Wand-Extinguishing Charm.
+No lesson on the Wand-Lighting Charm would be complete without its equally-simple counter, the Wand-Extinguishing Charm.
 This spell has a singular purpose, and that is to counter the Wand-Lighting Charm.
-It is a personal charm, which means it will only work for your own wand, or the wand you happen to be holding should it be lit.
+If the spell is cast without Lumos being active, then the spell will have no effect.
+It is a personal charm, which means it will only work for the wand you are holding - you cannot put out someone else’s lit wand with this charm.

 The Wand-Extinguishing Charm